-Interim checking exercises will be undertaken in autumn 2019 and as part of the preparation exercise in 2020.
+Interim checking exercises will be undertaken as part of the preparation exercises in 2019/2020.
 Each interim checking exercise will be completed in three stages:

-Stage 1: Data from university systems (CoreHR, RED, Research PAD and BRIAN10) will be used to see whether individuals in the 'Category A eligible' pool meet the criteria.
+Stage 1: Data from university systems (HR, RED, Research PAD and BRIAN10) will be used to see whether individuals in the 'Category A eligible' pool meet the criteria.
 Initial outcomes will be presented to the REF Steering Group.
 Individuals deemed to be meeting the criteria will be provisionally moved to the 'Category A submitted' pool and will not be included in any further checking exercises.
 Information will be shared with the UOA Leadership Teams, Executive Deans and Deputy Deans (Research and Professional Practice).
 The UOA Leader will confirm with individuals meeting the criteria that they are provisionally in the 'Category A submitted' pool and explain what this means.

 Stage 2: Individuals not meeting the criteria during stage 1 will be invited to a meeting11 (usually with the UOA Leader but may be with another member of the UOA Leadership Team, Executive Dean or Deputy Dean (Research and Professional Practice)).
 The meetings will normally be held within one month of the information being shared in Stage 1.
 The invitation will include a link to this code of practice, clearly setting out the criteria in the code and stating the reason why the individual is not considered to meet the criteria.
 During the meeting, the individual will have the opportunity to put forward new information that may be missing from the preliminary checks in stage 112 and/or to make a case as to why they believe they have significant responsibility for independent research when viewed against the criteria set out in this code.
 Any such evidence will be submitted to RDS for consideration by the REF Steering Group and a decision communicated13 to the staff member within one month of the submission of the new information/case.
-If the evidence provided meets the criteria then the individual will be added to the 'Category A submitted' pool and will not be included
+If the evidence provided meets the criteria then the individual will be added to the 'Category A submitted' pool and will not be included in any

-10 CoreHR is the BU HR and payroll system; RED is the BU database of all research applications and awards; Research PAD is BU's PGR management system; BRIAN is BU's publication management system.
+10 The University's HR and payroll system was CoreHR until January 2020 when it was replaced by iTrent; RED is the BU database of all research applications and awards; Research PAD is BU's PGR management system; BRIAN is BU's publication management system.